inmyth/scala-templates/README.md

 CPU-bound needs a fixed pool with number of threads equivalent to number of CPUs.
 We can also use ForkJoinPool here.
 Non-blocking IO can use a single thread.
 The problem  is non-blocking IO.
-The best way to handle it is replacing blocking library with a non-blocking one (in case of JDBC, [this](https://github.com/jasync-sql/jasync-sql) is the non-blocking alternatice).
+The best way to handle it is replacing blocking library with a non-blocking one (in case of JDBC, [this](https://github.com/jasync-sql/jasync-sql) is the non-blocking alternative).